 South Dakota: Protecting You from Injury on the Road

-Winter driving campaigns aside, Advocates for Highway and Auto Safety says South Dakota is “dangerously behind” on optimal driving safety laws.
-Among the laws the alliance of health, consumer and insurance groups would like to see South Dakota adopt are an all-rider motorcycle law, a ban on text messaging for all drivers, primary enforcement of seat belt laws, booster seats through age 7, and mandatory ignition interlocks for all DUI convictions.
+On top of its historically dangerous winters, Advocates for Highway and Auto Safety says South Dakota is "dangerously behind" on optimal driving safety laws.
+Among the laws that the alliance of health, consumer, and insurance groups would like to see South Dakota adopt are an all-rider motorcycle law, primary enforcement of seat belt laws, booster seats through age 7, and mandatory ignition interlocks for all DUI convictions.

 Safe Driving Laws - South Dakota